itssamuelrowe/jtk/README.md

 **Hi, there.
 We are working on the next version of JTK.
-Please look at the developmenet branch for the latest updates.**
+Please look at the [development](https://github.com/itssamuelrowe/jtk/tree/dev) branch for the latest updates.**

 --------------------------------------------------------------------------------
 What is Jez Toolkit (JTK) Framework?